geriang/geriang.github.io/README.md

 At the moment, there is a lack of map-based web applications in the market for home sellers and buyers to intuitively check for past transactions of HDB Flats.

-To find out past HDB transaction prices, they either have to search it directly on HDB's website (https://services2.hdb.gov.sg/webapp/BB33RTIS/), which could be difficult to manoeuvre or enquire directly from their real estate agents.
+To find out past HDB transaction prices, they either have to search it directly on HDB's website (https://services2.hdb.gov.sg/webapp/BB33RTIS/), which could be difficult to manoeuvre as there are too many irrelevant information, or enquire directly from their real estate agents.
 Alternatively, commercial portal portals such as PropertyGuru only displays partial information based only on a selected block of flat.

 The objective of SGxProperty is to provide an intuitive, no fuss and no frills way for home sellers and home buyers or anyone curious enough to look up for information of transacted flats in their estate.